 Music is evaluated using a combination of aural and written assessment, appropriate to experience and ability.
+Also, their own compositions and performances based on the topic they will have studied will form a major part of their holistic mark.

 Analysis: Short and long-answer questions demonstrating an understanding of musical genres, styles, local and global musical traditions and composition techniques to convey thoughts, ideas, emotions, and feelings.